YXTang03/UCL_Drug_Design_Notebook/1013_Pharmacology_of_the_main_drug_targets/Pharmacology_of_the_main_drug_targets.md

 #### Meaning of Affinity

-Higher affinity also means the lower dosage and administration frequency are needed.
-These outcomes benifit in terms of decreasing off-target effects, achieving long-term actions, improving patient compliances.
+Higher affinity also means that a lower dosage and administration frequency are needed.
+These outcomes benifit in terms of decreasing off-target effects, achieving long-term actions, and improving patient compliances.

 #### Quantitative Description: Dissociation Constant $K_D$